Trump turns to bible for photo op as DC burns around him

 US president Donald Trump holds a Bible while visiting St John’s Church across from the White House after the area was cleared of people protesting the death of George Floyd June 1st, 2020, in Washington, DC.
 Photograph: Brendan Smialowski/AFP

+Suddenly, riot police began to move north firing tear gas and rubber bullets, as they sought to disperse the crowd.
+As Trump began to speak, the sound of flash bangs and chanting from just beyond the gates of the White House provided a dramatic backdrop to his statement.

-Declaring himself the “president of law and order, and an ally of peaceful protestors,” Trump announced he would deploy the US Military to end “the riots and lawlessness that has spread throughout the country,” since the death of African-American man George Floyd while in police custody.
+Declaring himself the “president of law and order, and an ally of peaceful protesters”, Trump announced he would deploy the US military to end “the riots and lawlessness that has spread throughout the country”, since the death of African-American man George Floyd while in police custody.
 “We will end it now,” he declared.
 If a city or state “refuses to take the actions that are necessary” to defend the life and property of their residents, “I will deploy the United States military and quickly solve the problem for them.”

-He then announced his intention to pay his respects to “a very very special place.”
-In a highly unusual move, Trump walked out of the gates of the White House accompanied by Secret Service and aides to St John’s Church, a small, 19th century church known as the Presidents’ church.
-The area, which had seen destruction the previous night, had been cleared of protestors minutes before.
+He then announced his intention to pay his respects to “a very very special place”.
+In a highly unusual move, Trump walked out of the gates of the White House accompanied by Secret Service and aides to St John’s Church, a small, 19th century church known as the presidents’ church.
+The area, which had seen destruction the previous night, had been cleared of protesters minutes before.

 On Monday night, Trump made that church his backdrop for a photo op, steps from the White House.
 Standing before the boarded-up church, pouting, he held aloft a bible in his right hand.
 He summoned members of his staff, including chief of staff Mark Meadows and press secretary Kayleigh McEnany, to stand beside him.